Microsoft/azure-docs.cs-cz/articles/site-recovery/vmware-azure-disaster-recovery-powershell.md

    #Test failover of Win2K12VM1 to the test virtual network "V2TestNetwork"

    #Get details of the test failover virtual network to be used
-   TestFailovervnet = Get-AzureRmVirtualNetwork -Name "V2TestNetwork" -ResourceGroupName "asrrg"
+   TestFailovervnet = Get-AzVirtualNetwork -Name "V2TestNetwork" -ResourceGroupName "asrrg"

    #Start the test failover operation
    $TFOJob = Start-ASRTestFailoverJob -ReplicationProtectedItem $ReplicatedVM1 -AzureVMNetworkId $TestFailovervnet.Id -Direction PrimaryToRecovery